Why consider a trip to Fort Walsh National Historic Site

 Interpreters will be using a variety of techniques to deliver period messages possibly including demonstrations, role-playing, skits, or non-period learning activities.
 The activities are aimed at the students but teachers and chaperones can join in too!
 Activities are intended to be educational and fun.

 Schools wishing to participate in self-guided visits are welcome to explore the site on their own with no fee.
 We encourage students, however, to participate in an optional heritage presentation program, where an experienced interpreter guides them through a customized learning program, tailored for their provincial curriculum.
-These programs showcase the very best Canada has to offer, telling stories of who we are, including the history, cultures and contributions of Indigenous peoples.
 A small fee is charged to help cover a portion of the costs of delivering these programs.

 Enhanced Program fees must be paid upon arrival.
 Cash, cheques, credit cards, and/or debit cards are accepted.
-Cheques are made payable to "The Receiver General for Canada".
+Cheques should be made payable to "The Receiver General for Canada".

 Please note prices are subject to change.